eduardoabf/jax-cpinn/README.md

 # jax-cpinn
 This repository contains the Adaptive Comptetitive Gradient Descent algorithm implementation and a basic Competitive Physics Informed Neural Network implementation in JAX.
+This implementation is based on [this code](https://github.com/wagenaartje/torch-cgd) made for PyTorch.

 ## Note
 As of 02/03/25, this repository is on a preliminary state for now and there will be likely some refactorings on the code.